A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Preliminaries

 \subsection{Semantic-based Loss Computation}

-Based on the local isotropy of LM latent space~\cite{Cai2021IsotropyIT}, the logits in LM training and inference can be computed via similarity measurement (with semantic base), instead of matrix multiplication (with LM-head matrix).
-The logits computed in this way is termed as "similarity-based logits"~\cite{Gu2024RealizingDI}.
+Based on the local isotropy of LM latent space~\cite{Cai2021IsotropyIT}, the logits in LM training and inference can be computed via similarity measurement (with semantic basis), instead of matrix multiplication (with LM-head matrix).
+The logits computed in this way is termed as "similarity-based logits"~\cite{gu2024vocabularydefinedsemanticslatentspace}.
 It proves to have the same effects as the common practice of logits computation, and shows advantages in disentangling the semantics.

 In LM finetuning, the logits will be used in loss computation.
-Taking the cross-entropy loss as an example, we compute the similarities between the given latent representation with semantic bases as similarity-based logits, and then compute with the ground truth for the loss, as shown in \cref{algo:loss-ce}.
+Taking the cross-entropy loss as an example, we compute the similarities between a given hidden state with semantic bases as similarity-based logits, and then compute with the ground truth for the loss, as shown in \cref{algo:loss-ce}.
+In terms of numerical calculations, when computing in the last-layer latent space, it is equivalent to the logits computed via matrix multiplication.

 Further, leveraging the disentanglement effects of similarity-based logits, we can compute the loss merely with the corresponding ground truth.
-In the loss computation, the latent representation is only computed with one semantic base solely, instead of with all semantic bases, as shown in \cref{algo:loss-cos}.
-In terms of effect, it optimizes the latent representation to make it steer towards the corresponding semantic base.
-The cosine-similarity loss is better in computation cost, and its computation shows an intuitive geometric meaning in the latent space.
+In the loss computation, the hidden state is only computed with one semantic basis solely, instead of with all semantic bases, as shown in \cref{algo:loss-cos}.
+In terms of effect, it optimizes the hidden state to make it steer towards the corresponding semantic basis.
+The cosine-distance loss is better in computation cost, and its computation shows an intuitive geometric meaning in the latent space.